krabiworld/webhook/README.md

 ### Building from source

-To build Webhook from source you need only Go, version specified in [go.mod](go.mod) or greater
+To build Webhook from source, you only need Go (the version specified in [go.mod](go.mod) or later).

 Start by cloning the repository: